Yoav666s/dnd-wiki/collections/_monsters/basic-rules/erinyes.md

   **Longsword.** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) slashing damage, or 9 (1d10 + 4) slashing damage if used with two hands, plus 13 (3d8) poison damage.

   **Longbow.** Ranged Weapon Attack: +7 to hit, range 150/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the lesser restoration spell or similar magic.
+reactions: |
+  **Parry.** The erinyes adds 4 to its AC against one melee attack that would hit it.
+To do so, the erinyes must see the attacker and be wielding a melee weapon.
 excerpt: "Medium Fiend, Lawful Evil"
 source: "Basic Rules"
 ---